rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 npm install pg sequelize --save
 {{< /highlight >}}

+[placeholder:UML related header?]

-The following case implements a database for a Twitter clone application with two models: Author and Tweet.
-Usually, there is a folder in your Node.js application called *src/models/* that contains files for each model in your database (e.g. *src/models/author.js* and *src/models/tweet.js*).
-There is alos a file (e.g. *src/models/index.js*) that combines all models and exports all the necessary information to the Express server.
+The following case implements a database for a Twitter clone application with two models: User and Message.
+Usually, there is a folder in your Node.js application called *src/models/* that contains files for each model in your database (e.g. *src/models/user.js* and *src/models/message.js*).
+There is also a file (e.g. *src/models/index.js*) that combines all models and exports all the necessary information to the Express server.

+Before diving into the code for your application, it's always a good idea to map the relationships between objects and how to handle the data that must pass between them.
+A UML diagram (short for Unifified Modeling Language) is a straightforward way to express relationships between entities in a way that can be referenced quickly as you type them out.
+This is useful for the person laying the groundwork for an application as well as anyone who wants to add to it.
+For our Twitter clone application, the UML diagram would appear as such:

+[placeholder: UML image]

+Note that the models User and Message have attributes that define both their identity within the construct and their relationships to each other.

-Let's start with the two models in the *src/models/[modelname].js* files.
-The Author model could look like the following:
+Now that we have our relationships mapped, we can start with the two models in the *src/models/[modelname].js* files, which could be expressed like the following:

 {{< highlight javascript >}}
-const author = (sequelize, DataTypes) => {
+const user = (sequelize, DataTypes) => {
-  const Author = sequelize.define('author', {
+  const user = sequelize.define('user', {
     username: {
       type: DataTypes.STRING,
       unique: true,
     },
   });

-  Author.associate = models => {
+  user.associate = models => {
-    Author.hasMany(models.Tweet);
+    user.hasMany(models.Message);
   };

-  return Author;
+  return user;
 };

-export default author;
+export default user;
 {{< /highlight >}}

-And the Tweet model looks quite similar to it:
+The Message model looks quite similar:

 {{< highlight javascript >}}
-const tweet = (sequelize, DataTypes) => {
+const message = (sequelize, DataTypes) => {
-  const Tweet = sequelize.define('tweet', {
+  const Message = sequelize.define('message', {
     text: DataTypes.STRING,
   });

-  Tweet.associate = models => {
+  Message.associate = models => {
-    Tweet.belongsTo(models.Author);
+    Message.belongsTo(models.user);
   };

-  return Tweet;
+  return Message;
 };

-export default tweet;
+export default message;
 {{< /highlight >}}

 Sequelize is used to define the model with its content (composed of `DataTypes` and optional configuration such as the `unique` flag for the username).
 Furthermore, the associate property is used to create relations between models.
-An Author can have multiple Tweets, but a Tweet belongs to only one Author.
+An user can have multiple Messages, but a Message belongs to only one user.
 You can dive deeper into these concepts in the {{% a_blank "Sequelize documentation" "http://docs.sequelizejs.com/" %}}.
 Next, in your *src/models/index.js* file, import and combine those models and resolve their associations using the Sequelize API:

 {{< highlight javascript >}}
 import Sequelize from 'sequelize';